JohnBinford/AppleWood-Pointe/readme.md

   - Eric S. produced some lists with pictures of large shop tools the still needed some type of decision.
   - After that constructive discussion, the group unanimously agreed to stand with the recommendation of the Gang of Four - (Busybodies that have been working on shop issues since 2021).

- - A spreadsheet representing the list of what large shop tools various craftsmen should plan to bring to the shop it attached.
+ - A spreadsheet representing the list of what large shop tools various craftsmen should plan to bring to the shop is liniked below.
    - Please check out the list, and plan to bring any items highlighted in green!
 Thanks a ton to those that participated.
      -  A link to the PDF of the Large Tools Selection Spreadsheet lies below.
         -  Some browsers won't allow direct links to documents - it just appears to "spin".